elastic/connectors/docs/reference/redis.md

 ## Documents and syncs

 The connector syncs the following objects and entities:
-- KEYS and VALUES of every database indices
+- KEYS and VALUES of every database index

 *NOTE*: